Blue Beetle (Jaime Reyes): Ongoing series

 Jaime was next seen in his own monthly series, fighting off Green Lantern Guy Gardner, who had been driven to rage by his ring's reaction to the scarab.
 A flashback expanded on Jaime's discovery of the scarab, revealing how the scarab bonded itself to Jaime and showing his first encounter with a metahuman.
-After the fight, Jaime found himself alone and naked in the desert and had to hitch-hike home.
-Upon his return, Jaime discovered he had been missing for a whole year because the scarab used a dimensional mode of transport to get back to Earth.
+After that fight with Guy, Jaime found himself alone and naked in the desert and had to hitchhike home.
+Upon his return, Jaime discovered he had been missing for a year because the scarab used a dimensional mode of transport to return to Earth.
 Unlike most superheroes, Jaime shared his identity with family and friends.

-He began a career as a superhero, meeting Oracle, the Phantom Stranger and the current Peacemaker during his early adventures and ends up in conflict with supervillains like the ones that work for the crime boss La Dama.
-He often associates himself with a street gang of local superhumans known as the Posse.
-His support team agreed to help Jaime track crime and natural disasters in the Midwest via the Internet.

-Contrary to Jaime's initial belief, the scarab is revealed to be extraterrestrial technology.
-However, magical influences involving the first contact with Earthmen left the scarab "corrupted" and uncontrollable by the Reach of Space Sector 2.
-Gardner returns and reveals how the Reach and the Green Lantern Corps had battled in the past, forcing the Reach into a truce.
-The Reach continued pursuing their invasion plans, offering the scarab as a "protector" and then forcibly turning his host into their vanguard.
-The scarab's fully functional A.I. acts as an agent for the Reach.
-As Jaime's scarab has only a partly functioning A.I., falling more and more into his control and forming an alliance with him, the Reach changed their agenda into feigning friendship with Jaime and the Earth, attacking him in a more subversive manner.